 Credit Cards with More Than 55-Days Interest-Free

-There’s a few providers with credit cards featuring interest-free periods of more than 55 days, including Humm, People’s Choice, Beyond Bank, and Bank of Us.
+There are a few providers with credit cards featuring interest-free periods of more than 55 days, including People’s Choice and Beyond Bank.
 Compare the details of these cards in the table below.

 The Humm90 card by Flexigroup is a distinct product in the market, in that it is basically a buy now, pay later product with a Mastercard attached to it.
 Users have the option to ‘wrap’ their purchase, meaning they can opt to pay off the product in instalment plans for up to 15 months for a ‘small fee’.
 Or they can use it like a credit card, but with a 110-day interest-free period, albeit with a steeper-than-usual interest rate afterwards as well as an annual fee.